kodmanstav/ChatBotProject/README.md

 - A **visual architecture** of the event‑driven AI agent.
 - **Run instructions** for Kafka, Node services, Python workers, CLI, and frontend UI.
-- A detailed explanation of how **event sourcing** and **stateful stream processing** are applied using Kafka topics, the orchestrator, and workers.
+- A detailed explanation of how **event sourcing**, **CQRS-style command/event separation**, **trade-offs**, and **stateful stream processing** (orchestrator + LevelDB) are applied using Kafka topics and workers.

 Use it together with:

-- `packages/server/README.md` – lower‑level server instructions.
+- `packages/server/resilience-demos/README.md` – captured **resilience demo logs** (worker crash, orchestrator crash, duplicate events) and related replay notes.
-- `packages/server/execution-log.txt` – concrete execution traces to demonstrate orchestration, RAG, and resilience scenarios.
+- `packages/server/execution-log.txt` – concrete execution traces to demonstrate orchestration, RAG, and pipeline stages.
+- `packages/server/resilience-demos/benchmark/README.md` – notes on benchmark artifacts next to `benchmark.md` / raw JSON outputs.